imdone/imdone-obsidian-plugin/README.md

 This plugin provides a seamless way to open Imdone directly to the specific card the cursor is currently in, right from Obsidian.

+IMPORTANT: Restart obsidian after installing and enabling the plugin for the hotkey to be registered.

 Imdone will open obsidian to the card source in edit mode if **Open obsidian at card source line** is switched on in your board settings.

 Works with imdone 1.50.0 and later.